 This chapter introduces you to the Positive Learning Framework (PLF) for classroom management.
 We also introduce you to the key constructs that underpin this framework from a strength-based model of working with students in a school setting.
-The framework is based on current resilience, self-worth, and neurological research and positive psychology, which highlight the strengths that students have and how, as educators, we can draw upon these strengths in assisting all children to grow.
+The framework is based on resilience, self-worth, neurological research and positive psychology, which highlight the strengths that students have and how, as educators, we can draw upon these strengths in assisting all children to flourish.

 The benefit of a strength-based model for education is that it builds upon the personal competencies associated with healthy development that each individual has.
 A strength-based approach identifies the resourcefulness and resilience that exists in all students.
 In focusing on the positive, this approach helps teachers to reframe how they see students and to view behaviour from a different perspective, as well as to recognise the incredible resilience of students, especially those facing immense challenges in their lives.
 Recent psychological research has focused on deficit, disorder and damage, and the study of what makes life worth living has receded into the background.
-Positive psychology (www.ppc.sas.upenn.edu.htm) offers a revival of early youth pioneers who saw the positive in all young people.
-Martin Seligman is a world leader in the 'positive psychology' movement and was the president of the American Psychological Association and a leader in optimism research.
+There is a continuing move away from a deficit perspective of psychology to a more positive one that is known as 'positive psychology'.
 Positive psychology is the 'study of the conditions and processes that contribute to the flourishing or optimal functioning of people, groups and institutions' (Gable & Haidt, 2005).
-For educators this is a good place from which to view behaviour as it enables motivations and needs to be addressed, rather than focusing on a deficit mentality, which views the child or family as at fault and does not recognise the environment or processes of interaction between student and teacher.
+Positive psychology offers a revival of early youth pioneers who saw the positive in all young people.
+Martin Seligman is a world leader in the positive psychology movement.
+He was the president of the American Psychological Association and is a leader in optimism research.
+The impact of positive psychology since its inception is discussed in an article by Kim et al. (2018), which is referenced in Further Reading at the end of this chapter.
+For educators, the positive psychology lens is a good place from which to view behaviour as it enables motivations and needs to be addressed, rather than focusing on a deficit mentality, which views the child or family as at fault and does not recognise the environment or processes of interaction between student and teacher.